FailAcademy/learning/wdp-vancouver/_projects/project-01b.md

 **CSS requirements:**

-- Be refactored to use a mobile-first responsive layout using flexbox (no floats)
+- Be refactored to use a mobile-first responsive layout using flexbox (no floats!)

 **RWD requirements:**

 Your project must:

 - Be responsively designed using a mobile-first approach
-- Be optimized for 3 screen sizes: mobile, `min-width: 768px`, and `min-width: 1280px`
+- Be optimized for 3 screen sizes: mobile, `min-width: 600px` and `min-width: 1240px`

 **JS requirements:**

 Your project must:

 - Incorporate "smooth scrolling" into the menu that navigates to specific points in the page
-- Incorporate an image slider using a jQuery plugin ([bxSlider](http://bxslider.com/) is a good choice)
+- Incorporate an image slider using a jQuery plugin for the featured product area ([bxSlider](http://bxslider.com/) is a good choice)
-- Display an alert box that says "Thanks for subscribing!" whenever a user successfully submits the newsletter form with valid email address, otherwise they should be alerted to add a valid email address
+- Display an alert box that says "Thanks for subscribing!" whenever a user successfully submits the newsletter form with valid email address, otherwise they should see a message in the alert box that asks them to add a valid email address

 **Additional requirements:**

 Your project must:

 - Take into account all feedback you received in the evaluation form for the first part of this project
+- Include the four additional products to be added to the featured product area
+- Include the new product categories grid
 - Be sure to **test** your project completely in **all major browsers** (Chrome, Firefox, Safari, Opera, IE11) when you think you're finished

 **Stretch goals:**

 Want to challenge yourself?
 Your project could also:

-- Update the the cart icon in the top-right corner of the header every time the user clicks the "Add to Cart" button for a product
+- Update the the cart icon in the top-right corner of the header every time the user clicks the "Add to Cart" button for a product (see the additional stretch goal design comp in the project assets folder)
+- Incorporate a fixed header at the top of the page (so that the navigation menu is always visible when the user scrolls down)

 ## Submission Instructions